zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 > `yield`
 > `await`

-This would disallow `await` as a variable name inside async functions and allow it as a variable name inside non-async functions.
+This would disallow `await` as an identifier inside async functions and allow it as an identifier inside non-async functions.

 But the spec doesn't define it like this, instead we find this production: